iotJumpway/RPI-Examples/Basic-LED/Python/README.md

 ![IoT JumpWay Raspberry Pi Basic LED Example Docs](../../images/Basic-LED/Raspberry-Pi-Basic-LED-Example.png)

 ## Introduction

-Here you will find sample device scripts for connecting a Raspberry Pi to the TechBubble Technologies IoT JumpWay using the Python MQTT Library.
+Facial recognition and identification will soon be playing a major role in our every day lives.
+The technology opens up a whole new world of possibilities, and applies to almost every aspect of our lives.
+Use cases of facial recognition/identification include security systems, authentication systems, personalised smart homes, and home care assistants.

+## What Will We Build?

+This tutorial is a simple tutorial that will help you take your first steps to using the TechBubble IoT JumpWay to connect your IoT devices and applications to the Internet of Things.

-This tutorial will help you to set up a Raspberry Pi that allows control of an LED, and also an application that can control the LED via the IoT JumpWay.
+The tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, a Raspberry Pi with an added LED, and an application that can control the LED via the IoT JumpWay.

 ## Python Versions